Are you aware that you can manage your account health on Amazon? Ever tried doing the health checkup of your Amazon seller account?

 Your RDR is measured as all negative return requests expressed as a percentage of total return requests.
 Amazon suggests that sellers maintain an RDR under 10%.

 In June 2020, Amazon introduced Invoice Defect Rate (IDR) as part of account health metrics.
-The main aim of this metric is to help third-party sellers track their invoicing experience it provides to Amazon Business customers.
+The main aim of this metric is to help third-party sellers track the invoicing experience it provides to Amazon Business customers.
 These customers need tax invoices or receipts for tax and accounting purposes.

 Amazon IDR is the share of orders placed by Amazon business customers for which you have not provided a downloadable tax receipt (or invoice) within one business day after shipment confirmation.
 This needs to be in line with the Amazon Business invoicing policy.